United Nations response to the COVID-19 pandemic: World Health Organization (WHO)

 The World Health Organization is a leading organization involved in the global coordination for mitigating the COVID-19 pandemic.
 On 5 January 2020, WHO notified the world about "pneumonia of unknown cause" in China and subsequently followed up with investigating the disease.
 On 20 January, WHO confirmed human-to-human transmission of the disease.
 On 28 February, WHO raised the global risk assessment of the infection to "very high".
 On 30 January, WHO declared the outbreak a Public Health Emergency of International Concern and warned all countries to prepare.
 On 11 March, WHO said that the outbreak constituted a pandemic.
 WHO has spearheaded several initiatives like COVID-19 Solidarity Response Fund for fundraising for the pandemic and Solidarity Trial for investigating potential treatment options for the disease.
 In responding to the outbreak, WHO has had to deal with political conflicts between member states, in particular between the United States and China.
 On 19 May, WHO agreed to an independent investigation into its handling of the pandemic.

 World Tourism Organization (UNWTO)

 On 17 April 2020, the UNWTO Secretary-General warned that tourism, which accounts for 10 per cent of global GDP, could lose millions of jobs but offered potential for an economic recovery.
 On 1 June, the UNWTO published research noting that countries were cautiously starting to ease travel restrictions.
-On 7 October, the WTO announced that global trade was showing signs of bouncing back from the COVID-19-induced depression, while warning that recovery could be severely disrupted by how the pandemic unfolds and by and how societies react.
+On 7 October, the WTO announced that global trade was showing signs of bouncing back from the COVID-19-induced depression, while warning that recovery could be severely disrupted by how the pandemic unfolds and how societies react.